onyxtec-org/tracklet-app/USER_MANUAL.md

      - **Description:** What the expense was for (optional)
      - **Receipt/Invoice:** Upload file (PDF, JPG, PNG - max 5MB) (optional)
    - Click "Save Expense"
+   - **Admin:** Expense is immediately approved - you'll see "Expense created and approved successfully"
+   - **Non-admin:** Expense is created with "Pending" status - you'll see "Expense created successfully.
+It is pending admin approval"

 4. **Category Auto-Creation:**
    - If you select "Create New Category" and enter a name:
      - Category is created automatically if it doesn't exist
      - Category is assigned to your organization
      - You can use it for future expenses

+#### Approving/Rejecting Expenses (Admin Only)

+**Who Can Approve:** Admin users only

+**Steps:**

+1. **View Pending Expenses:**
+   - Go to Expenses list
+   - Filter by "Pending" status (admin only)
+   - Or view any expense detail page

+2. **Approve Expense:**
+   - Click on an expense to view details
+   - Click "Approve" button (green button with checkmark)
+   - Confirm approval
+   - Expense status changes to "Approved"
+   - Expense now appears in reports and charts

+3. **Reject Expense:**
+   - Click on an expense to view details
+   - Click "Reject" button (red button with X)
+   - Enter rejection reason (optional but recommended)
+   - Click "Reject Expense"
+   - Expense status changes to "Rejected"
+   - User who created the expense can see the rejection reason

+**Note:**
+- If a non-admin user edits an approved/rejected expense, it resets to "Pending" status and requires re-approval
+- Only approved expenses are included in financial calculations

 #### Managing Categories